-Here is how to NtfsDisableLastAccessUpdate in Windows 10 –
+Here is how to NtfsDisableLastAccessUpdate in Windows 11 or 10 –

 1] Hack the Registry value